nourinbasheerk/tink-her-hack-temp/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [Python ]
+- Languages used:Python
-- Frameworks used: [Streamlit ]
+- Frameworks used:Streamlit
-- Libraries used: [numpy, joblib, requests, python-dotenv]
+- Libraries used:numpy, joblib, requests, python-dotenv
-- Tools used: [VS Code, Git, Github]
+- Tools used:VS Code, Git, Github

 ---